maxfischer2781/backports.range/backports/range/README.rst

 - Some features depending on language features or other modules may not be
   available:

-   o Pickling iterators/generators depends on language support.
+   - Pickling iterators/generators depends on language support.

+   - Comparing `range` against other types does not throw `TypeError` in python 2.X.

 Notice
 ------